riccardobernardi/riccardobernardi.github.io/README.md

 Participant at DataBeerPadova, CPIT, GDG, PyDataVe, ML-Milan.

-## Skills,Frameworks and Environments
+Junior Engineer at  "Ordine degli Ingegneri di Venezia".

+Junior Engineer at  "Collegio degli Ingegneri di Venezia".

+## Technical Skills

+- Good background in mathematics, statistics and information technology.

 - Python, involved in Google Revenue Customer Predictions on Kaggle, good in use of frameworks and libraries like: Jupyter Notebook, Numpy, Scipy, ScikitLearn, Pandas, LGBM, XGBoost, LARK, ANTLR and many others.
 All my thesis are in python.
 - Java: wrote a library to manage graphs with statistical/graphical/algorithmic operations such as Markov Chains to find Pi-matrix(on my github).
 Use of libraries and frameworks like: Android Studio, swing
-- R / Rstudio: statistical data analysis, tests for: mean, median, variance, concordance, correlation, data visualisation
+- R / Rstudio: statistical data analysis, data science
-- C / C++: concurrency, semaphors, inheritance, meta_programming, type semantics
+- C / C++: concurrency, semaphors, inheritance, meta-programming
 - Full-stack MEAN developer: typescript, javascript, THREE.js, Angular, MongoDB,Express, SocketIO
 - Domain Specific Languages(DSLs) use of ANTLR, LARK
 - other skills, ask please